HotMonkeyWings/Discriminant-Function/README.md

 Here again, the configurations are changed in a similiar fashion as in (c).

-- 'd' values is changed to 3 as all three features are now considered.
+- `d` values is changed to 3 as all three features are now considered.
 - The matrix paramaeteres are now passed without slicing as all values are important.

 ```